imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/pointers.md

 ### Slices

-Slices inherently use references to an underlying array, so you don’t need explicit pointers to mutate them.
+Slices inherently use references to an underlying array, so we don’t need explicit pointers to mutate them.

 #### Example